 Ready to make the jump to high-top sneakers?
 Us too.
-In fact, we just released our first ever high-top: the smooth suede VADER (in beige and petrol blue).
-It’s a good time to look at some basic high-top rules, starting with Lesson One: don’t tuck your jeans into your shoes.
+In fact, we just released the DECO HI TOP (in white and black).
+It’s a good time to look at some basic high-top rules, starting with Lesson One: Don’t tuck your jeans into your shoes.

 Men’s high-top sneakers surged to popularity in the 1980s, but you can trace their history all the way back to 1891, when Spalding released the first men’s basketball shoe: a canvas high-top.
 Converse All Stars (also known as Chuck Taylors) came along in 1917.
 By the end of the 20th century, high-tops were the essence of indie-rock style.
 And they’re still one of the coolest things you can put on your feet.

 High-tops are technically any sneaker that covers your ankles, and they usually fall into two categories: ‘thin high-tops’ (your classic canvas sneaker), and ‘mid high-tops’ (a chunkier, athleisure-style sneaker).
-Our VADER high-tops sit somewhere in-between: they have the sharp lines of a ‘thin high-top’, but they’re made from 100% suede, not canvas.
+Our DECO high-tops sit somewhere in-between: they have the sharp lines of a ‘thin high-top’, but they’re made from 100% leather, not canvas.

 Here’s how to wear men’s high-top sneakers.